Slips and trips – hazards with cleaning

 - Ensure detergent solutions and equipment are removed correctly and as soon as it is safe to do so - or they can become a risk.

-- Use barriers to make an area being cleaned safe; extend the cordon to include cables, other equipment and bags of waste.
+- Use barriers to make the area being cleaned safe; extend the cordon to include cables, other equipment, and bags of waste.

 Always consider…